stsfin/RetropieLimelightInstaller/README.md

 Howto use:

-just drop the limelightRetroInstall.sh in to your home directory
+just run limelightRetroInstall.sh from where you unpacked the installer zip

 chmod +x limelightRetroInstall.sh

 ./limelightRetroInstall.sh

-After the install reboot your RetroPie and start the wanted limelight from Emulations Stations main menu
+After the install reboot your RetroPie and start the wanted limelight from Emulation Stations main menu IP and keymap reconfig will also be available form this menu.

+If you have hotplugged your controller you should run the reconfig script to input the correct eventID after reboot

 <hr>